Ecommerce Website Security: 13 Tested Tools to Protect Your Site From Scammers

 A fraud management expert can help you implement these tips.
 But, with a little know-how, you can complete all of these fraud management tips for yourself!
 If you do go the do-it-yourself route, it never hurts to have a website security audit completed by a reputable cybersecurity firm.

 1. SQL Injection – Preventing Your Website’s Forms from Becoming Vulnerabilities

 Did you know that it’s possible to submit a fraudulent SQL command to your site by inserting the command into a form on your website?
 This could be the form that your customers use to sign-up for your e-newsletter, or set up an initial consult.

 To prevent this type of fraud, you need to scan your site daily for SQL injection vulnerabilities.
 Internet security companies, like Norton, have products to help with this.
 But, you can also find free site scanners:

-2. Cross-Site Scripting – Turning a Bad Request into a Bad Day
+2. Cross-Site Scripting (XSS) – Turning a Bad Request into a Bad Day

-How does your website, and the server that hosts it, handle GET requests, or the posting of executable code in the comments section of your blog posts?
-Ideally, these fraudulent server requests, loaded with dangerous code meant to compromise your security, should be blocked from executing.
+How does your website, and the webserver that hosts it, handle GET requests, or the posting of executable code in the comments section of your blog posts?
+Ideally, these fraudulent server requests, loaded with malicious code meant to compromise your website security, should be blocked from executing.

-Best practices for protecting your site from XSS:
+Best practices for protecting your website from XSS:

 - Ensure that all site and server modules are up-to-date.
-Reputable third-party developers provide ongoing updates based on evolving security threats.
+Reputable third-party developers provide ongoing updates based on common security threats.
 But, these do your site no good if they aren’t installed.

-- Use a site scanner, like the ones listed above, to identify potential vulnerabilities.
+- Use a site scanner, like the ones listed above, to identify potential website security vulnerabilities.